Capstone-Project-Glowfy/Machine-Learning/README.md

 # Glowfy Machine Learning Repository
 ![Glowfy](https://github.com/dMorran/ML_Capstone/blob/75dad315d3a7fda4646aec9753949fa3e372a6e2/demo.png)

-# Glowfy - Unlock Your Skin’s Potential and Discover Your Glow
+# **Glowfy - Unlock Your Skin’s Potential and Discover Your Glow**
 This repository contains the skin detector and pimple detector for Glowfy application.
+Glowfy's machine learning model is developed using the Python programming language and utilizes TensorFlow for model creation.

 ## Table of Contents